aiven/devportal/docs/tutorials/talk-to-kafka.rst

          # Configuring the Kafka producer
          producer = KafkaProducer(
-            bootstrap_servers=f"{HOST}:{SASL_PORT}", # From the connection information for managed service sasl_mechanism = SASL_MECHANISM,
+            bootstrap_servers=f"{HOST}:{SASL_PORT}", # From the connection information for the managed service sasl_mechanism = SASL_MECHANISM,
-            sasl_plain_username = SASL_USERNAME, # From the connection information for managed service
+            sasl_plain_username = SASL_USERNAME, # From the connection information for the managed service
-            sasl_plain_password = SASL_PASSWORD, # From the connection information for managed service
+            sasl_plain_password = SASL_PASSWORD, # From the connection information for the managed service
             security_protocol="SASL_SSL",
-            ssl_cafile="ca.pem", # From the connection information for managed service )
+            ssl_cafile="ca.pem", # From the connection information for the managed service )

         # Generate 10 messages in total with 1 second interval